 Chairman, Maryland House Democratic Caucus

-He was elected to the Maryland House of Delegates in 2016 and is chairman of the House Democratic Caucus.
+He was appointed to the Maryland House of Delegates in 2017 and is chairman of the House Democratic Caucus.

 He also is a senior adviser to longtime Rep. Steny Hoyer, the U.S. House majority leader, and ran Hoyer’s reelection campaigns for years.
 He was Maryland political director for Hillary Clinton’s presidential campaign four years ago, and before that, a regional field director for U.S. Sen. Ben Cardin’s campaign.